-Be actively involved in discussions at school when your child is changing grades, schools or have been set.
+Be actively involved in discussions at school

+have been set.

 regarding progress.

 your child's report card.

 moving into the workplace.

 - special education services provided to your child - accommodations (supports, services that will help your child access the curriculum and demonstrate learning) - program modifications (changes required to grade-level expectations in the Ontario Curriculum) - alternative programs/courses not represented in the Ontario Curriculum (such as Personal Care, Orientation/Mobility Training, Auditory Verbal Intervention Strategies, and/or development of American Sign Language skills) - your child's current level of achievement in each program area - · goals and specific expectations for your child - assessment strategies for reviewing your child's achievements and progress - regular updates, showing dates, results and recommendations - a Transition Plan - medical/health supports/services - a Safety Plan